Betws-y-Coed railway station: Services

 Six trains each way per day call on Mondays to Saturdays (approximately every three hours), with four trains each way on Sundays.

 Services from this station were suspended following serious flood damage to the track and associated infrastructure resulting from the heavy rainfall associated with Storm Gareth on 16 March 2019.
 Repairs took several months to complete, with a replacement bus service in operation in the meantime.
 The line was reopened on 24 July 2019, in time for the staging of the National Eisteddfod in Llanrwst.
 Further storm damage to the north (this time from Storm Ciara) in February 2020 once again saw services suspended, with buses replacing trains from here until the line reopened again on 28 September 2020.

 Village and surrounding area

 Betws-y-Coed is an important tourist village and the station is centrally located beside the large village green.
-The district has magnificent scenery and there are several spectacular waterfalls, including the much visited Swallow Falls, which are served by frequent Sherpa buses from Betws-y-Coed station.
+The district has magnificent scenery and there are several spectacular waterfalls, including the much visited Swallow Falls, which are served by hourly Sherpa buses from Betws-y-Coed station.
 There are several large hotels in the village.
 Next to the station is the Conwy Valley Railway Museum.